theon/ensime-atom/README.md

 - [ ] add a bottom panel with tabs (one for errors/warnings, one for server log maybe)
 - [ ] Isolate swank/lisp - it leaks everywhere
 - [ ] See if we can use code-links for mouse clicks https://atom.io/packages/code-links
+- [ ] Check if we can get rid of terminal escape stuff from log.
+Look at term2 or ask.

 ## Inspiration (steal if you can)
 - https://github.com/lukehoban/atom-ide-flow/